finnito/Science/content/12ess/as91187/5-report-writing.md

 - You should also create a graph to help interpret your results.
 - You can draw the graph by hand or produce it on Google Sheets / Excel.
 - A graph should have the following:
+  + Independent (thing you are changing) on the x-axis
+  + Dependent (thing you are measuring) on the y-axis
 	+ A title
 	+ X and Y axis labels + units
 	+ Data points indicated with crosses